djay/hostout.ubuntu/collective/hostout/README.txt

 - Handle basic rollback when no SCM exists, for instance when buildout fails.

 - Automatically setup host with password-less ssh login.

-- Don't upload eggs unless they have changed.

 - Help deploy DNS settings, possibly by hosting company specific plugins